dev-academy-programme/curriculum/resources/design-plan-website-TUTORIAL/README.md

 [Process is important](../design-process-ARTICLE).
 In this tutorial you will develop a site plan and wireframes for your Dev Academy website.

 ## Site plan
-Your website will have many directories, many html files and possibly (if your website were to become large) a few CSS files.
+Your website will have many directories, many html files and perhaps later a few CSS files.
 A visitor to your site will view these files through the browsers URL.

 For example:

 - `username.github.io/index.html` (your home page)
-- `username.github.io/blog/index.html` (the directory of your blogs)
-- `username.github.io/blog/a-blog-you-wrote.html` ((a blog that you wrote)
+- `username.github.io/blog/a-blog-you-wrote.html` (a blog that you wrote)

 <figure>
   <img src="./images/site-planning.jpg" alt="planning your github.io website"><br>